Meanwhile, at the Legion of Doom...

 - The Joel Schumacher-directed Batman movies also have this as all the villains within the movie unite to kill Batman.
 Riddler joins and eventually leads Two-Face's gang in Batman Forever and Mr. Freeze allies with Poison Ivy and Bane in Batman & Robin.
 More or less subverted in Batman Returns where Penguin's two allies have no idea they're both affiliated with Penguin (at least on a criminal level) and none of them can get past the second act without completely and violently falling apart.

 - Done in Shrek 3 with fairy tale villains.

-- Scooby Doo Monsters Unleashed film, reviving many of the monsters that Mystery Inc. has unmasked in the past.
+- Scooby Doo Monsters Unleashed, reviving many of the monsters that Mystery Inc. has unmasked in the past.
 However, this time, all of them are real.

-- In Night at the Museum 2, Kahmunra recruits Napoleon, Ivan The Terrible, and Al Capone as his evil team.
+- In Night at the Museum 2, Kahmunra recruits Napoleon Bonaparte, Ivan The Terrible, and Al Capone as his evil team.
 Darth Vader and Oscar the Grouch also try to join it, but since Kahmunra has no idea who they are, they don't make the cut.

 - Looney Tunes: Back in Action had various Looney Tunes antagonists (Elmer Fudd, Yosemite Sam, Marvin the Martian, etc.) working for the Big Bad.

 - The Amazing Spider-Man Series is building up to Spider-Man having to face one.

 - In Kick-Ass 2, The Motherfucker assembles a bunch of killers and dresses them up as supervillains to counter the rise of superheroes.